Cajun Chicken and Rice Skillet

 -

-Add the rice, Cajun seasoning, smoked paprika, turmeric, and dried thyme, stirring to coat every grain in the aromatic fat.
+Sprinkle in the Cajun seasoning, smoked paprika, turmeric, and dried thyme.

 -

-Pour in the chicken broth and scrape the pan well so all those browned bits dissolve into the liquid.
+Pour in the chicken broth and scrape the bottom of the pan to release any browned bits.

 -